 In over 20 years in product development, I have never once seen an idea that survived first contact with the customer.
 If you want to be successful in the digital economy, you must learn to create software products that customers choose.

-At Outsell’s Signature event in October, I’ll be sharing more about how you should be thinking about your digital initiatives and what you should do in order to make sure that your software is chosen.
-I’ll share the secrets we’ve learned at 3Pillar over 12 years spent building hundreds of products and creating billions of dollars of equity value for our clients.
+You should be thinking about your digital initiatives and what you should do in order to make sure that your software is chosen.
+At 3Pillar, we’ve learned the secrets to building hundreds of products and creating billions of dollars of equity value for our clients.